shrestabs/ucsc-incominggrad/README.md

 VACCINES
 ------
 - How to show proof of immunization?
 > Go to a lab nearby(I went to Dr.Lal PathLabs).
 Show them the bunch of immunizations proof needed.
-With 3-4 Blood samples + ~5000 rupees + 2 working days you get the report that needs to be submitted at <healthcenter.ucsc.edu>.
+With 3-4 Blood samples + ~5000 rupees + 2 working days you get the report that needs to be submitted at <https://healthcenter.ucsc.edu/>.

 TRANSCRIPTS